🧡 Skip to main content🔍 Skip to search

 Notes

-• If an application name is provided as the input value and multiple instances of the same application are running, the Wait for App Action waits for any instance of the app that satisfies the waiting condition.
+• If an application name is provided, and multiple instances are running, the Action waits for any instance that satisfies the condition.

-• If multiple instances of the same app are running, and the workflow is set up to wait for the app is not running, the Wait for App Action pauses the workflow until all the app instances have exited.
+• If multiple instances of an app are running, and the Action is set to wait for the app to be not running, it will wait until all instances have closed.

 • If a process identifier (PID) is specified as the input, the Action waits only for the specified instance.